Viola-Siemens/villagers-come-more-alive/docs/PRD.md

 - **Description**: Small but impactful changes to villager behavior and player control.
 - **Features**:
   - **Manual Job Assignment**: Villagers will no longer automatically claim a job site block upon proximity.
 Instead, the player must manually initiate the binding (by crouch-right-clicking the villager with the job site block in hand).
-  - **Villager Sound Muting**: Players are given the ability to toggle off the laughter emitted by adult villagers.
-This could be done via a config option.

 ### **5. Task Priority**